winesapOS/winesapOS/CONTRIBUTING.md

 - Linux Nobara = A gaming-focused kernel with a variety of additional hardware enablement.
 - Linux LTS = The latest upstream Linux LTS kernel.
-    - A new version of this kernel is released in Arch Linux every year around January.
+    - A new version of this kernel is released in Arch Linux every year around February.
         - For Arch Linux builds, `linux-lts` is already used.
 For Manjaro builds, the `linux<MAJOR_VERSION><MINOR_VERSION>` package needs to be updated.

 ### Build Packages for winesapOS Repository